You are using an outdated browser. Please upgrade your browser to improve your experience.

 Dr. Foster was correct!
 Dr. Vaughn began seeing more and more bird patients and began studying even harder than ever about these magnificent creatures that have the ability to fly!

 To end this story, Dr. Vaughn is one of only sixty-plus individuals who are now considered bird (avian) specialists.
 This specialty status was achieved by proving you had seen more than 5 birds weekly for 5 years.
 Dr. Vaughn's numbers satisfied that goal easily.
 Then he had to write two scientific articles acceptable for publication.
 Dr. Vaughn achieved that goal.
 The next hoop to jump through was the American Board of Veterinary Practitioner's examination for Avian (Diplomats').
-Dr. Vaughn was one of about 20 other veterinarians in the United States.
-Dr. Vaughn passed the exam and is now the only avian specialist in Kentucky, and has been since 1995.
+Dr. Vaughn was one of about 20 other veterinarians in the United States that had passed the exam.

 Dr. Vaughn first love was of course dogs and cats and he cannot even think of practicing without his dog and cat clients.
 They remain 75-85% of Dr. Vaughn's clients.
 The other 10-15% of Dr. Vaughn's practice today is birds and most any exotic creature kept as pets.
 Dr. Vaughn has nine dogs at home, 2 horses and 3 ponies.